debops/debops/docs/code-standards-policy.rst

   of the particular chosen service and it makes changing the particular service every easy.

-- a role SHOULD allow for use by other roles through a dependent variable mechanism.
-This way different roles can pass configuration data to other services if needed; for example a web server role can request the firewall management role to open specific ports when certain conditions are met.

 - roles SHOULD use Ansible local facts stored on the hosts to keep their internal state consistent and idempotent at all times, no matter if the role is used standalone or a part of another role's playbook.
 The facts can be